 Raised in Hawaii.

-But by night, I’m a novelist/poet/essayist that enjoys falling into writing time warps.
+But by night, I’m a novelist/poet/essayist that enjoys slipping into writing time warps and surfacing hours later.

 Told from multiple perspectives, each character lends a faceted picture of addiction, life in the islands of Hawaii, the notion of home and the power of fear.
 The setting in Hawaii is, in itself, a dominant character in the story, with the rich use of the local dialect, pidgin, throughout.
 Hawaii has a natural juxtaposition of struggle and acceptance; paradise and poverty, with a delicate tension between locals and foreigners and a deep undercurrent of drugs and addiction.